German Studies

 - GERM2005 Germany in Europe Today (3 credits)

 Students majoring or minoring in German Studies can apply in the fall semester for popular internships, which place Boston College students with companies in Germany or Austria every summer.
 Past students have even had two internships in different summers.
-Inquire about the internship, for which you may receive one course credit, by contacting Ursula Mangoubi in Lyons 201G, mangoubi@bc.edu.
+Inquire about the internship, for which you may receive one course credit, by contacting Ursula Mangoubi, mangoubi@bc.edu.

 - GERM5501 German Studies Internship (1 credit)